awsdocs/amazon-eks-user-guide/doc_source/csi-iam-role.md

 1. If you use a custom KMS key for encryption on your Amazon EBS volumes, customize the IAM role as needed\.
 For example, do the following:

    1. Copy and paste the following code into a new `kms-key-for-encryption-on-ebs.json` file\.
-Replace `custom-key-id` with the custom KMS key ID\.
+Replace `custom-key-arn` with the custom KMS key ARN\.

       ```
       {